 One way to be an ethical traveler is to leave a place better than you found it.
 This could be as simple as picking up any trash you see and recycling or disposing of it properly.
 Try acting like a local, respecting their customs and trying local cuisine.
 When sampling native food, try to finish it if you can or share with others to avoid food waste.

 Finally, practice the same energy-saving actions you do at home.
 Turn off or unplug air conditioners, chargers, electronics, fans and lights when you go out.
 Watch your water consumption by taking short showers (not baths).
 Avoid hotel laundry by reusing towels.
 When leaving, return any printed tourist materials so they can be reused.
 Take any leftover toiletries with you; they might be thrown away otherwise.
 “The hospitality industry throws away billions of bars of gently used soap into landfills every single year,” according to Sundara, an organization that turns old soap bars into new ones and distributes them to communities in need.
 You can reuse, recycle or donate hotel toiletries and their containers to reduce waste and be more sustainable.

 As consumers, our choices make an impact.
 Deciding to visit a sustainable destination is supporting efforts to save the planet.
 Being a sustainable traveler might sound difficult, but trying is a good start.
-It’s all about planning and choices, things already associated with traveling.
+It’s all about planning and choice; things already associated with traveling.